 More than 10,000 Allied soldiers in total were killed on D-Day.

 Several countries including Canada, Britain, and France are commemorating the day by attending ceremonies at historical sites, including Juno and Omaha beach.

-World leaders including Queen Elizabeth, Canadian Prime Minister Justin Trudeau, French Prime Minister Edouard Phillippe, and U.S. President Donald Trump attended ceremonies with veterans during the week to pay homage to the soldiers who fought on that historic day.
+World leaders including Queen Elizabeth II, Canadian Prime Minister Justin Trudeau, French Prime Minister Edouard Phillippe, and U.S. President Donald Trump attended ceremonies with veterans during the week to pay homage to the soldiers who fought on that historic day.